ResourcefulSquirrel/GSL_COVID_tracker_paper/README.md

 # GSL_COVID_tracker_paper
-Repository for code used for analysis and visualizations for GenderSci Lab's paper, titled "Addressing Vulnerability Without Biological Sex Essentialism:  Insights on Sex Disparities in COVID-19 Outcomes from the US Gender/Sex COVID-19 Data Tracker"
+Repository for code used for analysis and visualizations for GenderSci Lab's paper on gender/sex disparities in COVID-19 cases and fatalities, using the [GSL U.S. Gender/Sex COVID-19 Data Tracker](https://www.genderscilab.org/gender-and-sex-in-covid19).

 Code was written by Katharine MN Lee and Tamara Rushovich with guidance from Luke Miratrix on MLM analyses.